paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...and we actually enter the block here and assign the `name` local variable to `"Unknown"`, noting again that from here on, `name` refers to the local variable and not the instance method.
+...which means we actually enter the block here and assign the "`name`" local variable to `"Unknown"`, noting again that from here on, "`name`" refers to the local variable and not the instance method.

 ---
 [.background-color: #F0F0F0]